isomerpages/moe-beaconpri/_character-n-citizenship/Enactment of CCE.md

 by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society.</p>
 <p>Please click on the following <a href="/files/SexEd2024.pdf" rel="noopener noreferrer nofollow" target="_blank">link for more information</a>.</p>
-<h4>c) Enhancing Social Emotional Learning through Executive Functioning Skills</h4>
+<h4>Enhancing Social Emotional Learning through Executive Functioning Skills</h4>
 <p>Executive Function (EF) refers to a set of skills that are essential for
 learners to develop the capacity to plan ahead and meet goals, display self-control, follow multi-step directions and stay focused despite distractions.